- Do I Really Need SEO?

 Search engines are a discovery tool, meaning that many of these website visitors are discovering your website for the first time.
 As more and more people discover your website from search engines, you’ll see each other traffic channel (email, social media, etc.) increase as well.
 In other words, as this part of your pie gets bigger, the rest of your pie will get bigger as well.

 Here are a few more SEO stats that should help you to see how important SEO is to your website’s success.
+And if you happen to own a software-as-a-service brand, our SaaS SEO guide will teach you how to drive traffic to your site.

 How Does SEO Work?